henrist/aqmt/README.md

 (or actually, you should be able to use this for 3.16 and newer, see below), and that you have Docker installed.

+We currently recommend using Ubuntu 17.04, as it includes the 4.10 kernel.

 Docker is no hard requirement, but you need a physical testbed of 5 machines with networking unless you use it.